Blackstone European Property Income Fund (BEPIF)

 We have classified this product as 3 out of 7, which is a medium-low risk class.
 This rates the potential losses from future performance at a medium-low level, and poor market conditions could impact our capacity to pay you.
 There is no specific recommended holding period for the product.
 The actual risk can vary significantly.
 You may not be able to sell your product easily or you may have to sell at a price that significantly impacts how much you get back.
 The summary risk indicator is a guide to the level of risk of this product compared to other products.
 It shows how likely it is that the product will lose money because of movements in the markets or because we are not able to pay you.

 The attention of potential investors is drawn to the risks to which any investor is exposed by investing in the Fund.
 Potential investors should pay particular attention to the risks described in the dedicated section of the Prospectus and Key Information Document (KID).
 In making an investment decision, investors must rely on their own examination of BEPIF Feeder SICAV and the terms of the offering, including the merits and risks involved.
-Potential investors should not construe the contents of this Prospectus as legal, tax, investment or accounting advice.
+Potential investors should not construe the contents of this website and/or the Prospectus as legal, tax, investment or accounting advice.

 The following is a summary description of the principal risks of investing in BEPIF.
 The order of the below risk factors does not indicate the significance of any particular risk factor.
 Complete information on the risks of investing in BEPIF is set out in the Prospectus.